 - 7.1.13 Require that, outside of designated Urban Areas, clubhouses and other accessory and associated uses shall be of a scale to ensure that they remain secondary to the major recreational use.
-Details shall be provided in area municipal official plans and/or zoning by-laws as appropriate. - 7.1.14 Encourage landscape industry uses which consist of businesses associated with horticulture to locate in Employment Areas and Rural Employment Areas. - 7.1.15 Permit small-scale landscape industry uses on existing lots of record within Major Open Space Areas and within the Countryside Area, outside of Oak Ridges Moraine Prime Agricultural Area, in accordance with the requirements of Policy 7.1.11, as applicable, and provided that: - a) the use does not require large-scale buildings or structures or the large-scale modification of terrain, vegetation, or both; - b) buildings and structures will be planned, designed and constructed so as not to have an adverse effect on the rural character of the area; and - c) there are no negative impacts on the ecological integrity of the Oak Ridges Moraine or the Greenbelt Natural Heritage System. - 7.1.16 Prohibit new severances for small-scale landscape industry uses within Major Open Space Areas. - 7.1.17 Require that area municipal official plans provide criteria to address potential land use compatibility impacts when considering small-scale landscape industry uses within Major Open Space Areas. - 7.1.18 Require an amendment to this Plan for the consideration of large-scale landscaping operations that entail the mixing of paper bio solids or sewage sludge for the purposes of manufacturing a product, the manufacturing of garden supplies, on-site retailing, large-scale modification of terrain, vegetation or both, or large-scale building and structures.
+Details shall be provided in area municipal official plans and/or zoning by-laws as appropriate. - 7.1.14 Permit small-scale landscape industry uses on existing lots of record within Major Open Space Areas and within the Countryside Area, outside of Oak Ridges Moraine Prime Agricultural Area, in accordance with the requirements of Policy 7.1.11, as applicable, and provided that: - a) the use does not require large-scale buildings or structures or the large-scale modification of terrain, vegetation, or both; - b) buildings and structures will be planned, designed and constructed so as not to adversely impact the rural character of the area; and - c) there are no negative impacts on the ecological integrity of the Oak Ridges Moraine or the Greenbelt Natural Heritage System. - 7.1.15 Prohibit new severances for small-scale landscape industry uses within Major Open Space Areas. - 7.1.16 Require that area municipal official plans provide criteria to address potential land use compatibility impacts to guide the consideration of small-scale landscape industry uses within Major Open Space Areas. - 7.1.17 Require an amendment to this Plan for the consideration of large-scale landscaping operations.